thesse1/webmethods-api-gateway-staging/README.md

 For a deployment to DEV, TEST and PROD, the pipeline will now validate and manipulate the assets on the BUILD environment (using API Gateway's own APIs) to prepare them for the target environment:
 - All policy actions will be scanned for unwanted API-level Log Invocation policies
-- All applications with names not ending with _DEV, _TEST, _TEST or _PROD, respectively, will be removed
+- All applications with names not ending with _DEV, _TEST or _PROD, respectively, will be removed
 - The remaining applications will be unsuspended (if necessary) to make sure they can be used on the target environment
 - Aliases will be overwritten with the values retrieved from the global aliases.json file or the local API project's aliases.json file (perhaps after value replacement via pipeline variables)
 - It will be assured that all APIs are assigned to the Internal API group or the External API group, respectively